wirshingh/spades-hydra-loop/README.md

 echo + NSLOTS = $NSLOTS

-# Create a variable by entering full path to trimmed reads directory
+# Enter full path to trimmed reads directory
 SAMPLEDIR_TRM="path to trimmed reads"

-#Create a directory by entering full path the base project directory, where job file is located
+#Enter full path the base project directory.
+Where the results will be.
 SAMPLEDIR_BASE="path to base project directory"

 # Create a directory that will contain all spades results